RoosterDragon/Desktop-Ponies/Content/readme.txt

 -Played sounds never actually matched their tooltip speech.
 They are now properly played for the right lines.
 -The pony editor now tries to make all filenames and paths in the ini files in lowercase for the sanity of the people who maintain the other ports (that run on case-sensitive operating systems).
 -The pony editor will now complain if you made a behavior, speech, interaction, effect, or pony with the same name as another.
--Applejack and Applebloom's unusual behaviors (truck, dancing, spinning) have been reduced in probability a bit.
+-Applejack and Apple Bloom's unusual behaviors (truck, dancing, spinning) have been reduced in probability a bit.
 -All saved files (ini, settings, etc) will be saved in UTF8 instead of UTF16 from now on (again for compatibility for those who run different operating systems.)
 -You will only get one error message when sounds fail to play, instead of one per try.
 -When adding a “random pony” to the roster in the mini-games, you now actually get a random pony instead of just Rarity every time. (http://search.dilbert.com/comic/Random%20Number%20Generator)